BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Spanish Pyrenees for hiking, and what should I pack?
+When is the absolute best time to visit the Pyrenees for hiking, and what should I pack for that season?

-I'm interested in experiencing local culture.
-Are there any specific festivals or traditions I should look out for in the Pyrenees?
+I'm interested in experiencing some authentic Pyrenean culture.
+Are there any specific festivals or traditions I should look out for?

-Beyond the famous national parks, are there any 'hidden gem' areas or activities in the Spanish Pyrenees that offer a more authentic experience?
+Beyond the famous national parks, are there any lesser-known valleys or villages that offer a more tranquil experience?

-What's the deal with siesta in the Pyrenees?
-Will shops and restaurants close when I need them?
+What's the deal with 'refugis' (mountain huts) in the Pyrenees?
+Are they like hostels, and do I need to book ahead?

 How many days do you need in Pyrenees, Spain?